aws-solutions/performance-dashboard-on-aws/docs/installation.md

 ## Installation Completed

 Once the installation has completed (whether using CFT or CDK), head to the AWS CFT console to view the resources and stacks created.
 If you're not familiar with navigating the CFT console, review the CFT [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-view-stack-data-resources.html).
 In the CFT Console, click on "Stacks" to view the stacks created.
 Click on a created stack, then click on "Outputs" to view the resources created.
-You will need the identifiers of the resources created to configure PDoA.
+Later, you will need the identifiers of the resources created to configure PDoA.

 # Configuring Performance Dashboard